-At our school, all the staff know how important good attendance is for children’s well-being and progress.
-To encourage good attendance we present an attendance cup to the class who has the best attendance each week.
-The first, second and third best attending class get awarded points.
-These will be totalled each term and the class with the best attendance each term will get a ‘treat’.
+At our school, all staff know how important good attendance is for children's well-being and progress.
+To encourage good attendance we share each class's attendance in our whole school collective worship.
+This information also goes out fortnightly in our newsletter.
+We award a silver star to the class who has the best attendance each week.
+When the class has earned 6 stars they will be awarded an own-clothes-day!

 What to do when your child is absent from school

-• Telephone the school office, phone number 01929 552517 on the first day of absence to explain the reason why your child is away from school
+- Telephone the school office on 01929 552517 on the first day of absence to explain the reason why your child is away from school

-• When your child returns please send in a letter to explain their absence which will be kept in their file
+- When your child returns to school, please send in a letter to explain their absence which will be kept in their file

-• If your child has a medical or dental appointment please try to make them out of school hours if possible.
-If they are in school hours please bring in their appointment card or letter so we can put a copy in their file
+- If your child has a medical or dental appointment please try to make them out of school hours if possible.
+If the appointment is during school hours, please bring in their appointment card or letter so we can place a copy in their file.

 When will absences not be authorised?

-• The school will not authorise absence for any of the following reasons: holidays, shopping, looking after other members of the family, minding the house, birthdays or similar events.
+The school will not authorise absence for any of the following reasons: holiday, shopping, looking after other members of the family, minding the house, birthdays or similar events.

-Lateness beyond 9.00am is recorded as unauthorised absence on our records.
-We monitor carefully pupils who arrive late for school and work with parents and carers to improve punctuality.
+Arrival after 8.55am is recorded in our 'late book', if pupils arrive after 9.30am this will be recorded as an unauthorised absence.
+Staff closely monitor pupils who arrive late for school and will work with parents and carers to improve punctuality.

 Why good attendance is important

-In recent years much research has been carried out on the effect that poor attendance can have on children’s progress at school and how well they achieve in life.
-For example, 90% attendance might sound quite good but what it really means is……….
+In recent years much research has been carried out on the effects that poor attendance can have on children's progress at school and how well they achieve in later life.
+90% attendance equates to:

-Children who do not attend school regularly often have the following problems:
+Children who do not attend school regularly often experience the following problems

-This is why Wareham St Mary Primary School is making good attendance a top priority.
+This is why the staff at Wareham St Mary Primary School are making good attendance a top priority.
 By improving our attendance rates, we will improve the standards that our children achieve and provide them with better chances in life.
 We can only do this with your full support.

 What will happen if my child is often absent from school?

-• If absence continues, you will be invited to discuss the reasons for your child’s absence.
-The Educational Social Worker will be invited to attend.
+- If the absence continues, you will be invited in to school to discuss the reasons for your child's absence.

 What happens when my child is ill?